LEADERSHIP AND CHANGE MANAGEMENT

 My experience of doing this has been from various perspectives: as a senior manager within a larger organisation, as a chief executive of a smaller organisation, and as a non-executive director.
 My leadership roles have been with third sector heritage bodies which are both limited companies and registered charities.

 I have a keen interest in the development of my own and related professions, and to that end I am active Member of the Chartered Institute for Archaeologists (CIfA).
-I am currently the official liaison between CIfA and the European Association of Archaeologists.
+A member of the CIfA Board of Directors, I am also currently the official liaison between CIfA and the European Association of Archaeologists.

 MANAGING AND UNDERSTANDING CULTURAL HERITAGE